 The influencer’s feed will give you an impression of the frequency which they post content.
 It will also help you to calculate their engagement rate.
 Their engagement and content will give you a better understanding of their social influence.

-75% of marketing professionals say that the verified web traffic of an influencer is another crucial factor when selecting an influencer, of course they can check whether they fall in their budget.
+75% of marketing professionals say that the verified web traffic of an influencer is another crucial factor when selecting an influencer, of course, they can check whether they fall within their budget.

 #4.
 Select the Right Influencer Marketing Tool